The-alpha-male/Portfolio_website/content/en/post/project_2.md

 ---
 description: "YouTube data analysis that summarizes global statistics on uploads, views, earnings, and subscribers by continent and country."
-featured_image: "/images/robot-machine-learning.png"
+featured_image: "/images/machine_learning.png"
-title: "Project 2: Solubility_Predictor"
+title: "Project 2: Solubility Predictor"
 ---

-## Solubility_Predictor:
 In this project, I delved into a molecular solubility dataset to predict the aqueous solubility (logS) of chemical compounds based on molecular descriptors.
 By leveraging a comprehensive dataset containing molecular descriptors from Delaney's solubility dataset, I explored key molecular properties like molecular weight, LogP, and the number of rotatable bonds, transforming raw chemical data into actionable predictive models.

 - Data Analysis: I meticulously prepared the dataset by separating the target variable (logS, which represents solubility) from the features (molecular descriptors).
 I then split the data into training and testing sets to ensure unbiased model evaluation.